williamchenghu/FSO2021-backend-part4/README.md

 Change the delete blog operation so that a blog can be deleted only by the user who added the blog.
 Therefore, deleting a blog is possible only if the token sent with the request is the same as that of the blog's creator.

 If deleting a blog is attempted without a token or by a wrong user, the operation should return a suitable status code.

+### Step 22

+Both the new blog creation and blog deletion need to find out the identity of the user who is doing the operation.
+The middleware `tokenExtractor` that we did in exercise 4.20 helps but still both the handlers of _post_ and _delete_ operations need to find out who is the user holding a specific token.

+Do now a new middleware `userExtractor`, that finds out the user and sets it to the request object.
+When you register the middleware in _app.js_ the user will be set in the field `request.user`.